filecoin-project/FIPs/FIPS/fip-direct-onboarding.md

 ##### SectorOnChainInfo

 The per-sector `DealIDs` field is deprecated and to be ignored.
-The miner actor will not write to it.
+The miner actor will not write new deals to it.

 The `DealWeight` field is interpreted to carry the weight of _any non-zero, unverified data_ in a sector, not only the weight of deals made via the built-in market actor.